okkindel/Labyrinth/README.md

 # 3D Javascript Maze

 3D Labirynth written in Javascript.
 Maze generator was written earlier in Java.
 You controll camera by arrows.
+It uses canvas to draw minimap and raycasting system.

 ## Game appearance